Site icon Texas Travel Talk

 10. Cracker Barrel Old Country Store

-We all know about Cracker Barrel and its downhome country food.
+We are all familiar with Cracker Barrel and its down-home, country-style food.
 You know, the restaurant with the rocking chairs out front and the cute gift store inside?
 It’s brand to the area, and locals are loving it.
 It’s down the road on the I-35 access road just past Bucee’s and the Olive Garden.
 I see long lines in my future!

 Cracker Barrel Fort Worth Alliance